nik786/kube-learn/ci-ques.md

 ## System Design and Solution Architecture

-51.Design a multi-tier application using Azure services.
+51. Design a multi-tier application using Azure services.

-52.Create a cost-effective disaster recovery plan for an e-commerce application on Azure.
+52. Create a cost-effective disaster recovery plan for an e-commerce application on Azure.

-53.Optimize a large-scale database with unpredictable traffic.
+53. Optimize a large-scale database with unpredictable traffic.

-54.Architect a real-time analytics platform using Azure services.
+54. Architect a real-time analytics platform using Azure services.

-55.Scenario: Your application requires data replication across regions with minimal latency.
+55. Scenario: Your application requires data replication across regions with minimal latency.

 ## Networking

-56.Troubleshoot a failing site-to-site VPN in Azure.
+56. Troubleshoot a failing site-to-site VPN in Azure.

-57.Design a private Kubernetes cluster with secure API access.
+57. Design a private Kubernetes cluster with secure API access.

-58.Scenario: An application requires a public IP while securing internal communication.
+58. Scenario: An application requires a public IP while securing internal communication.

 ## Troubleshooting and Best Practices

-59.Debug an Azure Function with intermittent timeouts.
+59. Debug an Azure Function with intermittent timeouts.

-60.Troubleshoot high egress costs in Azure.
+60. Troubleshoot high egress costs in Azure.

 ## Ques-06